Psychic reading: Types

 There are many types of psychic readings practiced.
 Although psychic readings might not incorporate the use of any tools, a professional psychic may have one or more specialized areas of expertise.
 Some of the more common readings include Tarot reading, email psychic reading, palm reading, psychometry, aura readings, or astrological readings.

 Astrology

 Astrology is the study of the movements and relative positions of celestial objects as a means for divining information about human affairs and terrestrial events.
 The position of the stars, planets, sun and moon when one is born are believed to affect one's personality, shape how relationships work in one's life and predict future events such as one's economic success.

 Aura reading

 Aura readings involve the observation and interpretation of auras.
 The aura is purported to be a field of subtle, luminous radiation surrounding a person.

 Psychics have offered aura readings for many years.
 They claim to have a unique ability to see or sense individual's auras, however no evidence has ever been provided to substantiate this claim.

 Cartomancy or playing card reading

-Cartomancy is fortune-telling or divination using a deck of cards.
+Cartomancy is fortune-telling or divination using a standard 52-card deck of cards.
 See also Tarot reading below.